Zulip Rules of Use

 - Do not target other accounts with notification spam by mentioning someone

-or sending them private messages that they do not want.
+or sending them direct messages that they do not want.

 - Do not use other accounts to contact a user who has muted you or create a